uk-gov-mirror/UKGovernmentBEIS.beis-consumer-energy-efficiency-advice-service/documentation/Operational Support.md

 Log into the database (see instructions above) and delete the row, then run `cf restart dceas-user-site`

+This should be somewhat mitigated by `StateReleasingLockService.java` in the `liquibase.ext` package, which forces all stale locks (granted more than 10 minutes ago) to be released.

 ## Backup and recovery

 ### Database data